Kris-Kay/glass-ui/README.md

 </br>

 ## How to use?
 The project is set up as a design system prototyping playground.
 You can easily configure the design tokens and instantly see the results applied to the demo site.
-Then either use the project as the basis for a new site or copy and paste the SCSS into an existing one.
-*If you want to use CSS instead just search for the class name in the style.css file.

-A word of caution!
+If you only want to grab a few styles, search for a class you like the look of in the post-processed CSS file (class names are labeled on the demo site) and chuck it into  into an existing project.

+*hopefully available as an NPM package soon!*

 </br>

 ## Setup
 To get started: fork repo and open it in your IDE (I used VS Code).
-Then navigate to your local copy via command line or through IDE's built in terminal.
+Navigate to your local copy via command line or through IDE's built in terminal.

 To install devDependencies run:
 ```